StephanieBolder/stephanie-portfolio/README.md

 # Stephanie Bolder - Portfolio

-Dit project bestaat uit het portfolio dat gemaakt is voor Stephanie Bolder.
-Dit portfolio heeft als doel om werkgevers een duidelijk beeld te geven wie Stephanie is, wat ze doet en hoe ze te contacteren is.
-Hier is qua design duidelijk de stijl van Stephanie in terug zien.
+This project contains the portfolio made for Stephanie Bolder.
+This portfolio has the purpose to show emmployers who Stephanie Bolder is, what she does and how to contact her.
+In terms of design, the project shows the exact style Stephanie loves.

 ## Install